-The A-Net Slot section of the interface is used to set the range of A-Net Slots that the 6416i will use to send its active audio channels into the network.
+The A-Net Slot section of the interface is used to set the range of A-Net Slots from which the 64160 will draw its audio channels.
 There are two components: the A-Net Slot display and the inc/dec buttons used to select a value.